LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-libreoffice-writer.md

 * Select text and change the text colour text is now of a colour that is not too low
-* TPGi’s Colour Contrast Analyzer can be used to check the contrast between the text colour and the background
+* [TPGi’s Colour Contrast Analyzer](https://www.tpgi.com/color-contrast-checker/) (external website) can be used to check the contrast between the text colour and the background

 #### Avoid newlines to create space